5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 :EndNamespace
 ~~~

 This function now checks whether a global `∆Path` exists.
-If that's the case then the directory it is pointing to is removed and the global variable deleted.
+If so, the directory it points to is removed and the global variable deleted.
 The `Tester` framework checks whether there is a function `Cleanup`.

-If that's the case the function is executed after the last test case has been executed.
-The function must be either monadic or niladic; in case it is a monadic function the right argument will be `⍬`.
+If so, the function is executed after the last test case has been executed.
+The function must be either monadic or niladic; if it is a monadic function the right argument will be `⍬`.
 It must either return a shy result (ignored) or no result at all.

 ### Markers

-We've already mentioned elsewhere that it is useful to mark code in particular ways, like `⍝FIXME⍝` or `⍝TODO⍝`.
+We’ve already mentioned elsewhere that it is useful to mark code in particular ways, like `⍝FIXME⍝` or `⍝TODO⍝`.
 It is an excellent idea to have a test case that checks for such markers.
 Before something makes it to a customer such strings should probably be removed from the code.

 ### The "L" and "G" helpers